 In addition to the potential for abuse and current lack of dosage accuracy, LSD use may trigger a serious cardiac condition known as valvular heart disease — a condition that negatively impacts the function of the heart valves.

 Are You Concerned About Your Psychedelic Drug Use?

 If psychedelic drugs and microdosing are a problem for you, we’re here to help.
-Florida House Experience treats a wide variety of behavioral and mental health issues including process behaviors.
+FHE Health treats a wide variety of behavioral and mental health issues including process behaviors.
 Call us anytime you’d like to learn more about our life-saving treatments.